-I love to make lists and smile when I can cross something off as ‘completed’.
+I love to make lists and smile when I cross something off as ‘completed’.

-I’m ambidextrous.
-And I often get my right and left confused. (side note: hubby sometimes tells me… “your other right”)
+I often get my right and left confused. (side note: my husband sometimes tells me… “your other right”)

-I’m a natural observer who loves to people watch.
+I’m a natural observer.
+I love to people watch.

 Not counting sarcasm as a language, I’m fluent in both English and Spanish.
+I also know the alphabet in ASL.
 I can spot certain words in Italian and French.
 But ultimately, all I know in French is…how to count to 20, say “My name is”, “two horses”, and “grapefruit”.
 I also know how to ask “Do you speak French” but seriously, once they say “oui” I’m sorta stuck.
 Unless, of course, they are referring to two horses named Grapefruit.
 Then I’m good. 🙂